turtlecoin/violetminer/README.md

 * Dev fee is 1%.
 * Supports [xmrig-proxy](https://github.com/xmrig/xmrig-proxy) - Make sure to enable `"niceHash": true` in your pool config.
-* Getting an error about a missing MSVCP140.dll or vcrruntime140.dll?
-Try installing this: https://www.microsoft.com/en-us/download/details.aspx?id=48145
+* Getting an error about a missing MSVCP140_1.dll or vcrruntime140_1.dll?
+You are missing the Visual C++ 2019 Redistributable.
+You can find that [here](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads) or [Direct download link (x64)](https://aka.ms/vs/16/release/vc_redist.x64.exe)

 ## Configuring